molepi/Molecular-Data-Science/RIntro_practical/R_Intro_Practical_1.md

     glucose level?
   - How many overweight smokers are in each education category?
 Do you notice a trend?
-  - Now summarise the total in each education category, and look at the proportion that are overweight smokers.
-Is this trend still there?
+  - Now look at the total number of people in each education category alongside the percentage who are overweight smokers.
+Is there a trend now?

 -----